PetriDamous/BackGround-Generator/README.md

 # BackGround-Generator

-1. Generates a gradient background based on user input.

-2. Can generate a random gradient background when random button is pressed
+Simple webpage that changes background color depending on user input.
+Utilizes the Fisher-Yates shuffle algorithm to generate a random background color whenever the page loads or the random button is clicked.

-3. Displays the css code for the gradient